nokia/nokia-deployer/README.md

 ## Alternatives

-We are not aware of a lot of easy to operate, self-hosted open-source alternatives (that's why we built this deployer).
+We are not aware of a lot of easy to operate, self-hosted open-source alternatives with a similar feature set (that's why we built this deployer).

+One of the closest alternatives is probably [deployinator](https://github.com/etsy/deployinator).
+Written in Ruby, this tool shares most of our ideas about how a deployment process should look like.

-If you have scalability requirements that this tool can not handle, you should have a look at [Teletraan](https://github.com/pinterest/teletraan).
+If you have scalability requirements that the deployer can not handle, you should have a look at [Teletraan](https://github.com/pinterest/teletraan).

 ## License